sdc-china/IDA-doc/_posts/2018-01-04-installation-ida-installing.md

 To make the plug-in work, you must login IDA server in the plugin login page.

-- Click the IDA plugin icon in the browser extension toolbar.
+- Click the IDA plugin icon in the browser extension toolbar, then it will popup the login window.

 - Enter the IDA server url, username and password.